shaneyoung11/QAP-4-Files-SY/README.md

 FormatValues.py - Which is library/module used for formatting certain values in the main program. policies.dat - Which is used to store user inputs and total insurance premium (pretax). def.dat - Which is used to store constant variables that may change over time, this is primarily used for the policy number to increment by 1 each time a new policy is created.
-QAP 4 - SD 11 - W24.pdf - Which is the QAP4 assignment document (for reference).